Materials-Consortia/OPTIMADE/optimade.md

 ### <a name="h.3.3.4">3.3.4.
 HTTP Response Headers</a>

 The server's response SHOULD include the cross-origin resource sharing header `Access-Control-Allow-Origin: *`.
-This allows browser-based JavaScript applications (running at the different domains) to access the responses.
+This allows browser-based JavaScript applications (running at a different domain) to access the responses.

 ## <a name="h.3.4">3.4.
 Index Meta-Database</a>